 This guide is broken made up of three sections.
 Click below to jump to the specific section:

-washing your baby bottles in the sink can easily be achieved with these six simple steps.
+Washing your baby bottles in the sink can easily be achieved with these six simple steps.

-Separate your baby bottle into as many pieces as possible.
+Separate your baby bottle or sippy cup into as many pieces as possible.
 By washing the nipple, bottle and lid separately you will be guaranteed not to miss any dried milk that may be stuck in out of the way places.
 Bacteria loves dried milk which makes it vital that you clean your baby bottle properly to prevent passing the bacteria onto your baby.

 With your baby bottle in pieces, it is time to begin washing.
 Prepare hot water in your sink and add a small amount of mild dish soap.
 Mix the two together until the water is soapy and add your bottle pieces.